University of Maryland, College Park: Soccer

 The men's soccer team has won four NCAA Division I College Cup national championships, most recently in 2018.
 Under the guidance of head coach Sasho Cirovski, the soccer team has reached nine Final Fours and won three College Cups since 1997.
 The soccer team has developed a large, devoted fan base among students and the local community.
 The attendance record at Ludwig Field was set in 2015 when 8,449 fans saw Maryland win over top-ranked UCLA in extra time.
 The annual total attendance increased dramatically from 12,710 in 1995 to 35,631 in 2008.

 Field hockey

 The Maryland field hockey team has won a total of eight NCAA national championships and 13 conference championships (10 in the ACC and 5 in the Big Ten).

 Marching band

 The Mighty Sound of Maryland marching band attends all home football games and provides pre-game performances.
 During basketball season, the marching band provides music in the stands.

+Club sports

+University of Maryland also has 48 club sports teams, including rugby, fencing, ice hockey, boxing, soccer, swimming, club running (cross country/track and field), crew, ultimate frisbee, rugby, tennis, volleyball, badminton, bowling, cycling, water polo, club wrestling, tennis, and in martial arts such as Brazilian jiu-jitsu.

+Maryland Day

+Maryland Day is an annual campus-wide family-oriented community outreach event and open house.
+It features demonstrations, performances, sports events, tours, hands-on activities, food, games, give-aways, and information about research, academics, student life, and other activities at the university and in the surrounding community.

+The event generally runs from 10am to 4pm on the last Saturday in April, and admission is free.
+The university estimates that 8,000 volunteers participate, and has claimed an annual attendance of at least 80,000.
+In 2023, there were over 300 attractions at Maryland Day.

+History

+Maryland Day was proposed in 1998 by then-president of the University, Dan Mote, and was first held in 1999, with the inaugural theme "Explore our World".
+Maryland Day incorporated the Ag Day event held by the College of Agriculture and Natural Resources since 1925, which includes livestock shows and showmanship competitions.
+The Maryland Terrapins football Spring Game, an annual scrimmage tradition since 1951, has been held on Maryland Day since 2001.

+For the tenth anniversary event in 2008, campus dining services presented what it claimed to be the world's largest batch of cupcakes, a 60 by 45 ft display of 50,000 cupcakes depicting the University's seal.

+The event was cancelled in 2020 and 2021 due to the COVID-19 pandemic.

+In 2022, students led a march for LGBTQ rights during Maryland Day activities, in response to anti-LGBTQ legislation being promoted in several US states.